tg970/travel_tracker/README.md

 * StackOverflow.
 * Dan, da man!
 Our awesome blossom TA who knows it all.
-* Our helpful instructors who helped with bugs
+* Our helpful instructors who assisted.